carbon-language/carbon-lang/llvm/docs/CodeGenerator.rst

 particular class.
 For instance, in the X86 architecture, some virtuals can only be allocated to 8 bit registers.
 A register class is described by ``TargetRegisterClass`` objects.
-To discover if a virtual register is compatible with a given physical, this code can be used:</p>
+To discover if a virtual register is compatible with a given physical, this code can be used:

 .. code-block:: c++